-Docufilm GIVE UP TOMORROW Makes its US TV Debut on PBS Tonight, 10/4
+Docufilm GIVE UP TOMORROW Makes its US TV Debut on PBS, 10/4

-New York, September 26, 2012 - (Press Release) GIVE UP TOMORROW, a multi award-winning documentary directed by Michael Collins and produced by Marty Syjuco, makes its U.S. television debut on "POV" on PBS tonight, October 4 (check your local listings for the schedule).
+New York, September 26, 2012 - (Press Release) GIVE UP TOMORROW, a multi award-winning documentary directed by Michael Collins and produced by Marty Syjuco, makes its U.S. television debut on "POV" on PBS on Thursday, October 4 (check your local listings for the schedule).